Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If “freezing” at doorways is a problem, consider placing lines of tape on the floor between rooms.
 Stepping over the tape may prompt you to keep moving.

 Use the tips below to make changes to your bathroom.
-Medicare or insurance may help cover the costs of some of these items.
+Medicare or insurance may help cover the costs of some of these items, depending on your particular needs and plan.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR